 Structure and policy

 Since 2002, I rate movies I’ve seen.
-For the first 12 years, I did not note when I’d seen what; that started in 2013.
 Since 2016, I rate books.
 In the early years I studied the stuff and had proper reviews published in Spionen.
 I don’t believe what Wallace Martin wrote in Recent Theories of Narrative (1986):

 Those who talk or write about narratives contribute to the total dialogic context of literature, where the production of words entails the creation of value, through the work and pleasure of understanding.